firesidefiction/firesidefiction.github.io/_contributors/steffi-walthall.md

 permalink: steffi-walthall
 bio-spanish:
 ---
-Steffi Walthall is a digital Virginia-based freelance illustrator who works in publishing and editorial spaces.
-She draws inspiration from history, sci-fi horror and the occasional video game.
-You can find more of her work at steffiwalthallart.com
+Steffi Walthall is a Virginia-based freelance digital illustrator who works in publishing and editorial spaces.
+She draws inspiration from history, science fiction, horror, and the occasional video game.
+You can find more of her work at steffiwalthallart.com.